I’m not entirely sure how it happened, but mattress sales on Memorial Day are ubiquitous across the United States.

-- Spend time with family or friends.
+While it’s certainly true that Memorial Day pays tribute to military members who gave their lives for our country, it’s always a good day to (re)connect with family or friends.
 If you have loved ones who have served or are serving in the military, what better day than today to thank them for their sacrifice?
+Veterans in your family tree or in your very own neighborhood certainly deserve a phone call or a friendly wave, too.
 Whether you know any servicemen or servicewomen, today is the perfect day to pause your busy schedule and catch up with the people who matter most.

 So Tell Me…How are you spending this long weekend?
 Do you tend to avoid these kinds of sales or are you strategic about them?

 I will be enjoying a beautiful day outside with the family.

 Today is a great day to reflect on the great lives and freedom we have in this country due to the sacrifices of so many.
 Thanks for giving everyone that reminder!

 You nailed this headline – it actually made me laugh out loud!